 I’ve spent some time in European museums.
-I’ve visited museums in Riga, Vilnius, Warsaw, Oslo, Bergen, Prague, Berlin and Munich.
-They are immensely packed with a variety of artefacts and quite a good amount of collected history.
-Each of them has some content – very niche but does have a content.
+I’ve visited Riga, Vilnius, Warsaw, Oslo, Bergen, Prague, Berlin and Munich.
+They are immensely packed with a variety of artefacts and a pretty good amount of collected history.
+Each of them has some content – very niche but does have content.

-However, I felt a serious lack of museums about pre-war history (excluding art museums).
-Most museums are relics of Nazi suppression and soviet occupation.
+However, I felt a severe lack of museums about pre-war history (excluding art museums).
+Most museums are relics of Nazi suppression and Soviet occupation.
 The museums focus far too much on contemporary history.
-For example, I read 16th century Riga was major port and local Baltic hub.
+For example, I read that 16th century Riga was a major port and local Baltic hub.
 Or about Germanic tribes.
 I couldn’t find museums that tell me more about them.
 I’m not saying that these don’t exist – because they do.
 However, they’re not emphasised enough.

 You enter a place.
 Visit mini Japan.
 You’re offered Sencha, Mancha, Hojicha, and many other tea options.
 You are served in a Japanese hut, joined by a young woman in kimono telling you Shinto stories.
 The garden is decorated with Ikebana.
 Next, you go to mini Uzbekistan.
 Have some horse riding.
 You eat plov and manti in a restraint where shashmak songs play in the background.
 Next, India.
 Next, Mexico.
 Next, Ghana.
 And so on.
 Won’t it be wonderful?
 I would definitely sign up for membership.
 They’ll offer far too many attractions to cover in a day.

-We need cultural parks.
-Collection of many cultures at one place.
+We need cultural parks—a collection of many cultures in one place.
 With rising western influence/Americanisation, this is required more than ever.
 If not for just education, then at least for culture preservation.
 Moreover, this park should have global branches.
 Like Madame Tussauds does with wax statues.

 Museums are old fashioned.
 Wikipedia has already told me parts of history.
 I need to experience the present and the dying cultures across the world.
 I need cultural parks.